Mark-Broadhurst/AzureRmRest/README.md

 ### Tenant ID

-To find your tenant id you can click navigate to the azure portal, search for `active directory`, once you have selected an instance of it, you can navigate to the properties on the blade and scroll down and copy the `Directory ID`.
+To find your tenant id you can click navigate to the azure portal, search for `active directory`, once you have selected an instance of it, you can navigate to the `Properties` on the blade and scroll down and copy the `Directory ID`.

 ### Application ID (or service principal)